Webhook Security

 Add an extra layer of security to your webhook events.

-To prevent unauthorised users from posting content to your webhook, customers can enable adding an Authorization header to the requests sent through the Railz Dashboard.
+To prevent unauthorized users from posting content to your webhook, customers can enable adding an Authorization header to the requests sent through the Railz Dashboard.

 To enable additional security for your webhooks: